-The X76F400 memory array consists of 62 8-byte sectors.
+The X76F200 memory array consists of thirty 8-byte sectors.
 Read or write access to the array always begins at the first address of the sector.
 Read operations then can continue indefinitely.
 Write operations must total 8 bytes.

-There are two primary modes of operation for the X76F400; Protected READ and protected WRITE.
+There are two primary modes of operation for the X76F200; Protected READ and protected WRITE.
 Protected operations must be performed with one of two 8-byte passwords.

 The basic method of communication for the device is generating a start condition, then transmitting a command, followed by the correct password.
-All parts will be shipped from the factory with all passwords equal to '0.'
-The user must perform ACK polling to determine the validity of the password, prior to starting a data transfer (see Acknowledge Polling).
-Only after the correct password is accepted, and an ACK polling has been performed, can the data transfer occur.
-See Figure 1.
+All parts will be shipped from the factory with all passwords equal to '0'.
+The user must perform ACK Polling to determine the validity of the password, before starting a data transfer (see Acknowledge Polling.)
+Only after the correct password is accepted and a ACK polling has been performed, can the data transfer occur.

-To ensure the correct communication, RST must remain LOW under all conditions except when running a "response-to-reset sequence".
+To ensure the correct communication, RST must remain LOW under all conditions except when running a "Response to Reset sequence".